 Avocado Toast Salad just has to be the next best thing after an actual avocado toast!
 It’s so simple but insanely flavorful with your basic avocado toast must-haves.
 Toasty croutons, avocado, tomatoes, and balsamic glaze.

 - It’s a delicious twist on the popular classic.
 Enjoy all the same amazing flavors but in a heartier and more refreshing meal with crisp and crunchy lettuce and a tangy balsamic glaze.

 - Completely customizable.
 If you’re a fan of avocado toast, then you know there are many different ways to enjoy it.
-You can customize it with various toppings and dressings, top it with grilled chicken or shrimp for a protein boost, or sprinkle nuts or seeds for an added crunch.
+You can customize it with various toppings and dressings, top it with grilled chicken tenders or grilled garlic shrimp for a protein boost, or sprinkle nuts or seeds for an added crunch.

 - Easy to make.
 This chopped salad is a quick and easy meal that requires minimal prep time.
 Simply toast some bread, chop some lettuce and avocado, and drizzle on your desired toppings and dressing.

 - Super nutritious.
 Avocado toast gained popularity due to its rich fiber content, abundant nutrients, and healthy fats.
 This exciting new salad recipe provides a complete meal with added textures and flavors.